splorp/npds-tracker-server/readme.md

 java npdstracker [-h] [-c <cmdfile>] [-o <optionsfile>]
 ```

-`-h` - Display help
+`-h` — Display help

-`-c <cmdfile>`  - Specifies the path of the `npdscmd.txt` file containing any commands to run at startup (defaults to none)
+`-c <cmdfile>` — Specifies the path of the `npdscmd.txt` file containing any commands to run at startup (defaults to none)

-`-o <optionsfile>` - Specifies the path of the `npdstracker.ini` file containing configuration and option settings (defaults to settings at compile time)
+`-o <optionsfile>` — Specifies the path of the `npdstracker.ini` file containing configuration and option settings (defaults to settings at compile time)

 ## Remote Administration

-To access the remote administration interface, you'll need the following:
+To access the remote administration interface, you’ll need the following:

 + A terminal program or standalone Telnet client
 + The hostname and port of the tracker you wish to administer